 There are no individual aid station cut-offs for the 25 Mile race.

-Overall cut-off for completing the first loop in the 50M race is also 1:00 PM.
+Overall cut-off for completing the first loop in both the 50M and 75M races is also 1:00 PM.

 Aid Station Fare

 Aid Stations will be stocked with water, electrolyte drink, potatoes, oranges, bananas, chips, m&ms, pretzels, pb&j sandwiches, Coke, V-8, and soup.
 Electrolyte tablets WILL NOT be available.

 Kentucky Camp – Start/Finish: Hamburgers and other food items will be available from noon on.